 Value Network Analysis is an important part of strategic management, as it enables organizations to identify areas for improvement within the value chain and develop strategies that will create value for stakeholders.
 By focusing on value rather than cost, a value network can help companies create intangible benefits such as customer loyalty or brand recognition.
 This can result in long-term value for the organization.

-The value network approach has been well-researched, with studies appearing in the Strategic Management Journal and other academic journals.
-Ultimately, a value network is an essential part of any successful organization, as it offers organizations valuable insight into their operations and enables them to strategize ways of generating value for all stakeholders.
+The value network approach has been well-researched, with studies appearing in the Strategic Management Journal and other academic journals like Harvard Business Review.
+Ultimately, such networks are essential parts of any successful organization, as it offers organizations valuable insight into their operations and enables them to strategize ways of generating value for all stakeholders.

 Categories of Value Networks